-Compensation of Officers who have executive duties
+Compensation for Officers who have executive duties

-- (a) Compensation shall provide incentive to improve business performance in order to increase corporate value in the near, medium, and long terms. - (b) Compensation shall be sufficient to attract qualified persons both from within the Company and from outside - (c) Compensation shall be commensurate with period performance so that Directors and Executive Officers can demonstrate their management capabilities to the fullest during their tenure.
+- Compensation shall be an incentive to improve business performance in order to increase corporate value in both the near and long terms. - Compensation shall be sufficient to secure qualified persons both from within the Company and from outside.

+- Compensation shall be commensurate with business performance so that they can demonstrate their management capabilities to the fullest during their terms of office.